Sanmina (SANM) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the electronics manufacturing services company had lost 14.21% over the past month, lagging the Computer and Technology sector's loss of 3.63% and the S&P 500's loss of 2.59% in that time.
+Prior to today's trading, shares of the electronics manufacturing services company had lost 12.07% over the past month.
+This has lagged the Computer and Technology sector's loss of 8.27% and the S&P 500's loss of 5.25% in that time.

-Investors will be hoping for strength from Sanmina as it approaches its next earnings release.
-In that report, analysts expect Sanmina to post earnings of $1.49 per share.
-This would mark year-over-year growth of 37.96%.

-Any recent changes to analyst estimates for Sanmina should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Sanmina.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-Sanmina is holding a Zacks Rank of #1 (Strong Buy) right now.
+Sanmina currently has a Zacks Rank of #1 (Strong Buy).

-In terms of valuation, Sanmina is currently trading at a Forward P/E ratio of 10.28.
-Its industry sports an average Forward P/E of 10.28, so we one might conclude that Sanmina is trading at a no noticeable deviation comparatively.
+Digging into valuation, Sanmina currently has a Forward P/E ratio of 9.99.
+For comparison, its industry has an average Forward P/E of 9.99, which means Sanmina is trading at a no noticeable deviation to the group.

 The Electronics - Manufacturing Services industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 4, which puts it in the top 2% of all 250+ industries.
+This group has a Zacks Industry Rank of 1, putting it in the top 1% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report